|Implemented on||May 2018|

 Data Protection Officer (DPO)

-The UK Statistics Authority will nominate a suitably trained and experienced data protection officer to provide advice and guidance on all matters related to data protection.
-The DPO will be involved in all decisions related to personal data, will report directly to the National Statistician, and will have no other duties that may cause a conflict of interest.
+The UK Statistics Authority will nominate a suitably trained and experienced Data Protection Officer to provide advice and guidance on all matters related to data protection.
+The DPO will report directly to the National Statistician and will have no other duties that may cause a conflict of interest.

 The Information Commissioner